Carina-P/ms3-best-books/README.md

 - US_002: As a user I want to see detailed information about a book.
 - US_003: As a user I want to buy a book
 - US_004: As a user I want to see which books are most popular on the site.
-- US_005: As a user I want to look for book in a category.
+- US_005: As a user I want to look for most popular books in a category.
 - US_006: As a user I want to add book to the site.
 - US_007: As a user I want to edit information about the book.
 - US_007: As a user I want to remove book.